Skip to content

 What we know

-Mail-in and absentee voting has been used in U.S. elections since the Civil War.
-Five states, Oregon, Washington, Colorado, Hawaii, and Utah, conduct nearly all elections entirely by mail.
-None has experienced a voter fraud scandal that has affected any electoral outcome since adopting this system.
+Mail-in and absentee voting has been used in U.S. elections since the Civil War, when it was first implemented to allow soldiers stationed away from home to vote.
+Five states, Oregon, Washington, Colorado, Hawaii, and Utah, currently conduct nearly all of their elections entirely by mail, and none of them has experienced a voter fraud scandal that has been found to have affected any electoral outcome since adopting this system.

-The Brennan Center for Justice notes that Oregon has sent more than 100 million mail-in ballots since 2000 and documented only about a dozen proven fraud cases, 0.00001% of all votes cast.
-A Heritage Foundation analysis, which actively documents voter fraud cases, identified only 207 cases of absentee ballot fraud out of 1,277 total voter fraud cases across decades, representing 16% of all documented fraud cases, with the vast majority related to in-person voting.
+The Brennan Center for Justice notes that Oregon alone has sent more than 100 million mail-in ballots since adopting all-mail voting in 2000, and has documented only about a dozen proven fraud cases across that entire period, a rate the organization calculates at roughly 0.00001% of all votes cast under the system.
+A separate Heritage Foundation analysis, an organization that actively compiles and publicizes documented voter fraud cases specifically to highlight the issue, identified only 207 cases of absentee ballot fraud out of 1,277 total voter fraud cases catalogued across decades of American elections nationwide, representing about 16% of all the fraud cases that organization has documented, with the large majority of the remaining cases instead related to in-person voting rather than mail ballots.

-Multiple academic studies using quantitative methods to detect systematic fraud in recent elections have found none.
-A 2021 peer-reviewed study in the Proceedings of the National Academy of Sciences found all statistical claims of mail-ballot fraud in the 2020 election either were consistent with normal election dynamics or were based on analytical errors.
-Political scientists broadly agree that voter fraud in contemporary U.S. elections is extremely rare.
+Multiple academic studies using quantitative statistical methods specifically designed to detect systematic fraud patterns in recent elections have found no evidence of the scale of fraud that would be required to affect a close statewide or national result.
+A 2021 peer-reviewed study published in the Proceedings of the National Academy of Sciences examined the specific statistical claims circulated about mail-ballot fraud in the 2020 election and found that they were either consistent with normal, non-fraudulent election dynamics, such as expected variation in ballot rejection or late counting patterns, or were based on identifiable analytical errors in how the underlying data had been interpreted.
+Political scientists who study election administration broadly agree, based on this and similar research, that voter fraud of any kind, including mail ballot fraud specifically, is extremely rare in contemporary U.S. elections relative to the total volume of votes cast.

 Common claims